Rule 14-106. Authority to engage in legislative activities.

 (a)(3) The adoption of a Board position shall be in accordance with written procedures established by the Board.

-(a)(4) The Board shall prepare and maintain a written record of the Board's positions on public policy issues and shall ensure reasonable notice and distribution to the members of the Bar.
+(a)(4) The Board shall prepare and maintain a written record of the Board's positions on public policy issues and shall ensure reasonable notice and distribution to the members of the Bar and to Licensed Paralegal Practitioners.

 (b) Governmental Relations Committee.
 The Board may establish a Governmental Relations Committee to assist in carrying out its responsibilities as set forth above.
 The committee's membership and procedures shall encourage broad participation and input and compliance with this policy.

 (c) Legislative budget, rebates.
-The Board shall establish, as part of its annual budget, a legislative budget which shall include all reasonable administrative expenses attributable to the Bar's legislative activities.
-The Board shall identify each member's pro rata portion of the amount budgeted for legislative activities and establish a fair and equitable rebate procedure of that amount for Bar members who object to any legislative position taken by the Board.
+At the end of the Utah general legislative session each year, the Board shall calculate all reasonable administrative expenses attributable to the Bar's legislative activities for the preceding 12 month period, identify each memberís and Licensed Paralegal Practitionerís pro rata portion of the amount of license fees for the preceding 12 month period spent for legislative activities and establish a fair and equitable rebate procedure of that amount for Bar members or Licensed Paralegal Practitioners who object to any legislative position taken by the Board.